genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

         maintable = 'agenda.call'

-    For more information, check the :ref:`dbtable` documentation page.
+    For more information, check the :ref:`dbtable` page.

     .. _webpages_recordlock: